-Taught by our team of research-active experts, who regularly offer advice to organisations in the sport management sector, you will have the chance to listen to and network with guest speakers as well as take part in site visits to sporting facilities across the UK.
+This course is taught by our team of research-active expert academics, who regularly offer advice to organisations in the sport management sector.
+Through their ties to the industry, you will have the chance to listen to and network with guest speakers, who offer their specific sport management knowledge and experience.

 All statistics shown throughout this page are taken from Destination of Leavers from Higher Education (DLHE) and BU institutional data, unless otherwise stated.